 At Plenty Parklands we also encourage all staff to make a referral to Child FIRST when they have significant concern for a child's wellbeing.
-For more information about making a referral to Child FIRST/The Orange Door see the School Policy and Advisory Guide: Child Protection - Reporting Obligations.

 Reportable Conduct

 Our school must notify the Department's Employee Conduct Branch (9637 2594) if we become aware of an allegation of 'reportable conduct'.